Students should periodically check for holds at http://my.sjsu.edu. Follow the instructions on how to clear them.

 If the answer to both of these questions is yes, you are required to submit proof of full immunization or immunity against Measles and Rubella.
-Note: This requirement may be waived for students who attended a California middle or high school.
-Bring or fax (408-924-2077) proof of your immunization or immunity to the Student Services Center.
-Remember to include your phone number and SJSU ID.
+Note: This requirement may be satisfied for students who attended a California middle or high school.
+For further details please visit: http://www.sjsu.edu/registrar/students/Immunization

 Missing Document Holds

 If you owe documents or transcripts to the Undergraduate Admissions office, please submit by the deadline posted in your MySJSU account.
 You must submit final, official transcripts or official documents as instructed in your MySJSU "to do" items before you are allowed to register.

 - Is your SJSU cumulative grade point average below 2.00 for undergraduates (3.00 for graduate students)?